Home » Can You Spay or Neuter A Parrot? (Fixing Birds)

 When this concern arises, the peritoneum – a membrane that transports blood and other essential fluids throughout the body – becomes inflamed, which is very painful.

-Egg yolk peritonitis can be septic, which means the egg yolk trapped within your parrot’s coelomic cavity is contaminated with bacteria.
+Egg yolk peritonitis can be septic, which means the egg yolk trapped within the parrot’s coelomic cavity is contaminated with bacteria.
 Untreated septic EYP can cause lethal organ damage and toxicity.

-All parrots can get EYP once through misfortune or short-term stress during laying.
+All parrots can get EYP once through misfortune or short-term stress when laying eggs.

 Pyometra

-Pyometra is a bacterial infection of a female parrot’s reproductive organs, leading to a build-up of pus within the ovaries.
-Older females that have laid multiple clutches face a higher risk of pyometra.
+Pyometra is a bacterial infection of the reproductive organs that causes pus to build up within the ovaries.
+Older females who have laid multiple clutches are at a higher risk of pyometra.

 If a parrot develops pyometra, a vet will perform an ovariohysterectomy to remove the infected organs.
 Left untreated, pyometra will spread to the kidneys and cause premature death.